 Our first night we camped at Camping Kranea on a beach in the north of town, while for our next two nights we moved to Himara Riviera Rooms, where we had a lovely little apartment with a balcony overlooking the sea.
 Both stays were pretty idyllic, and a total bargain!

 One of my favorite beaches in the area wasn’t actually in Himara, but 10 kilometers north in Jala.
 Jali Beach wasn’t as empty as other beaches we went to, but I enjoyed

 burning sunning myself with the locals and taking in the relaxing atmosphere of the small beachside village.

 Travel to Dhermi

 Dhermi (Dhërmi) was my favorite place we stayed in Albania!
 Dhermi Beach is the longest I saw in Albania and seems to cater to more upscale tourists.
 The village itself lies up a hill from the water and has beautiful old stone houses built into the side of a mountain.

-We stayed in a double room at Guest House Four Seasons, which had a balcony overlooking the sea and cost 20 euros/night for the two of us.
+We stayed in a double room at Guest House Four Seasons, which had a balcony overlooking the sea and was surprisingly cheap.

 Dhermi is also just 8 kilometers from what might be Albania’s prettiest beach: Gjipe Beach.